morinted/plover_theory/lesson-2-top-row.md

 # Lesson 2:  Top Row

-We will start by learning about half the keyboard, by focusing on the top row of the keyboard and half the vowels.
+This lesson introduces about **half the keyboard**: the** top row** of the keyboard and **two vowels**.

-The keys we are learning today, one for each finger on both your hands from left to right, are `STPH A U FPLT`
+The keys used in this lesson are:

+* `STPH A U FPLT`
+* `1234 5 5 4321`

+The numbers show the fingers for each key, where 1's are the pinkies and 5 are the thumbs.

 ### Chord Syntax

-To denote a chord, note that any of these keys can appear once.
-If center keys are not present, we add a hyphen to clarify which side with mean.
+To denote a chord, note that any of these keys **can appear once**.
+If center keys are not present, we **add a hyphen to clarify which side the key is on**.
 Lack of a hyphen means the left side.

-For example, `T` or `T-` is the left-hand T, and `-T` is the right-hand T. Even when there is no uncertainty, we still denote right-hand keys with a hyphen in front of them unless there's a vowel.
+`T` or `T-` is the left-hand T.

+`-T` is the right-hand T.

-E.g. `-F` or `AF`, but not `F`.
-Some conventions always include the hyphen, e.g. `A-F` but this is not Plover style.
+Even when there is no uncertainty, we still denote right-hand keys with a hyphen in front of them unless there's a vowel: `-F` or `AF`, but not `F`.
+Some conventions always include the hyphen, e.g. `A-F`, but this is not Plover style.

 ### Briefs

-Briefs are shortcuts in stenography, and an essential component in gaining speed.
-While steno's base theory is syllabic, you will learn and use many briefs to get out long words and phrases very quickly.
+**Briefs are shortcuts** in stenography, and an essential component in gaining speed.
+While steno's base theory is syllabic, you will learn and use many briefs to get out **long words and phrases very quickly**.

 The more common a word, the more likely it has a brief.
-In fact, the first bit of steno theory you are about to learn is all about briefs that you can make with just `STPHAUFPLT`.
+In fact, the first bit of steno theory you are about to learn is about briefs that you can make with just `STPHAUFPLT`.

 | Chord | Translation | Notes |
 | :--- | :--- | :--- |